Alstonargodi/Plan/README.md

 # Wetterdo

-Planning app with weather information,So in this mixed beween todolist and weather app.
-WetterDo is stands for Wetter a german word for weather and do from last word to-do
+when I'm going to plan something sometimes I have to look at the weather outside and then open the weather app, then I have an idea why not combine the two?. so I made this project,this app mixed beween todolist and weather app.

 # :pencil2: Features
 1. Weather view